 If you’re concerned about the amount you’re urinating, talk to your doctor.
 They may put your mind at ease and tell you that your urinary output is normal, or they may recognize additional symptoms.
 A urinalysis, which can be done in your doctor’s office, can provide useful information about your urinary tract health.
 Identifying any underlying problems is the first step in a finding a successful treatment plan.

-It’s important to note that for women, urinating before or after sex, wiping direction, hot tubs, douches, and tampon use have not been shown to cause or prevent urinary tract infections.
+It’s important to note that for women, urinating before or after sex, wiping direction, hot tubs, douches, and tampon use have to cause or prevent urinary tract infections.

 In addition to letting your doctor know about any difficulty you have urinating, or any concerns about how frequently you’re urinating, here are a few tips to decrease genital and urinary irritation: